 In addition to subsequent courses and discussions with Ashley and Robert, I worked out significant aspects of this project with fellow committee members Peter Hitchcock (in a crucial class on African cinema that gave rise to my Johannesburg chapter) and Sadia Abbas, my outside reader who first got me thinking about the politics of genre in the electives I took with her during my MFA studies at Rutgers-Newark.
 And Eric Lott, who served on my orals committee, greatly enhanced my understanding of the political economic development of both New York City and the U.S. (and global) South.

 I presented two excerpts from my dissertation in separate sessions (one which I co-organized with Neelofer Qadir) at the January 2018 Modern Language Association convention, and I’ve presented other excerpts at the 2016 Union for Democratic Communications conference and the Graduate Center’s 2016 Early Research and Scholarship Conference.
-My peer-reviewed commentary in Social Text in 2015 preliminarily sounded themes that are now central to my work, and a forthcoming “public” writing, “Settler Marxism and the Missing (or Murdered) Revolutionary Actor,” based on remarks I gave at the galvanizing 2016 symposium “The Work of Settler Colonialism,” signals my thinking on indigeneity and gender across the continents known as North America and Africa.
+My peer-reviewed commentary in Social Text in 2015 preliminarily sounded themes that are now central to my work, and a forthcoming “public” writing, “Settler Marxism and the Murdered and Missing Revolutionary Actors,” based on remarks I gave at the galvanizing 2016 symposium “The Work of Settler Colonialism,” signals my thinking on indigeneity, race, gender, and violence across the continents known as North America and Africa—indeed, across the world.